MrDreamBot/arm64-docker-binaries/README.md

 The install.sh script requires root to run.
 You can simulate the installation and find out what commands it executes by changing to the arm64-docker-binaries directory and issue the command:

-sudo ./install.sh -s
+>sudo ./install.sh -s

 Once you are satisfied with it, issue the command:

-sudo ./install.sh
+>sudo ./install.sh

 When it finished, reboot.
 When it comes up, issue command:

-sudo docker info
+>sudo docker info

+Note that this script assumes that you do not have docker installed on your system.
+However, it can also be used for upgrading your system from a previous version of docker to 1.12.1.
+In that case, you must stop docker before executing the install.sh script by issuing the command:

+>sudo systemctl stop docker.service

 To avoid having to use sudo with each docker command, add group docker to your login as follows:

-sudo usermod -aG docker your_login
+>sudo usermod -aG docker your_login

 Enjoy!